 Impacts to Oregonians shopping online

-The Wayfair decision does not affect Oregonians purchasing goods or services online because Oregon does not have a general sales tax.
+The Wayfair decision doesn't affect Oregonians purchasing goods or services online because Oregon doesn't have a general sales tax.

 Impacts to Oregon businesses selling products online